Our Gardens

 It is said: “We should eat vegetables in a variety of colors to get the best nutritional value.”
 In keeping with this philosophy, we are proud to offer produce in all spectrum’s of the rainbow, and most are heirloom in their varieties.

-In 2023, we will be growing the following: Several varieties of sweet peppers which include no-heat jalapeno’s, but don’t fret, there are 14 varieties of hot peppers with varying heats to meet your needs.
+In 2026, we will be growing the following: Several varieties of sweet peppers which include no-heat jalapeno’s & habinero’s, but don’t fret, there are 18 varieties of hot peppers with varying heats to meet your needs.
 Greens which include, 5 types of kale, Swiss chard & spinach.
-3 Varieties of Cabbage, our heirloom Spanish Onions, and our first try at French shallots.
-In Root vegetables: white, yellow & red potatoes, sweet potatoes, red & gold beets, long beets, sweet orange carrots & a rainbow of heirloom varieties.
-Parsnips & turnips.
+2 Varieties of Cabbage, our heirloom Spanish Onions, colosals & French shallots.
+In Root vegetables: red & gold beets, long beets, sweet orange carrots & a rainbow of heirloom varieties.
 Of course we will always have tomatoes, over 100 varieties to tantalize your taste buds.
 There will be 10 varieties of summer squash, a plethora of winter squash, and 8 varieties of egg plant.
 I almost forgot the tastiest ones.
-Peas!
-Sugar snaps and shelling peas along with 4 varieties of beans and tasty additions of garlic & herbs galore.
+8 varieties of bush, pole & baking beans and tasty additions of garlic & herbs galore.
 Perennial fruit include: Black, yellow & red raspberries, rhubarb and yummy little blackberries.

 Yes, those are a lot of crops to manage.

 For the vegetables not listed, and as a back up supply to meet the veracious demands put on our stand, we depend on a network of local farms to fill in the gaps.
-We bring in local Strawberries from the beginning of June all the way to October, Red Raspberries from July to September, as well as Wild & Domestic Blueberries.
-Corn starts the middle of July and is brought in fresh-picked each morning until the first hard frost.
+We have farm partners to provide local Strawberries from the beginning of June all the way to October, Red Raspberries from July to September, as well as Wild & Domestic Blueberries.
+Corn starts the middle of July and is brought in fresh-picked each morning until the first hard frost and apples all year long from our biggest farm partner & friend: Jean Marie 🙂

 We have a driver that goes to the Niagara Region 3 times per week to bring back tree-ripened fruits as they come into season: Cherries, Plums, Apricots, Peaches, Nectarines, and Pears.
 We have another driver who connects us to several farms in the Eastern Townships of Quebec with a constant supply of Onions, Potatoes, Broccoli, Cauliflower, and all the salad fixings you could imagine throughout the entire growing season.